 According to Dr Joy DeGruy Leary On Post Traumatic Slave Syndrome (P.T.S.S.), is a theory that attempts to explain the behavior of African American communities in the United States and the diaspora.

-This form of Slavery was based on the idea that Africans were inferior to Whites which was re-inforced by Institutionalized Racism in order to preserve White Supremacy which still has negative Psychological effects today.
+This form of Slavery was based on the idea that Blacks were inferior to Whites which was re-inforced by Institutionalized Racism in order to preserve White Supremacy which still has negative Psychological effects today.
 Historically

 In short, the recognised symptoms of Post Traumatic Slave Syndrome are: